-These days, more and more kids are involved in sports like tumbling, soccer or basketball, and they start young.
-With that, a rise in injuries, and an ankle sprain are more common.
+These days, more and more kids are involved in youth sports like gymnastics, tumbling, volleyball, football, soccer or basketball, and they start young.
+With that, we’re seeing a rise in injuries, especially sprained ankles.

-Whether you hope to prevent or treat an ankle injury, this kids’ ankle brace with laces is a great solution.
-It adds several layers of support to the ankle, stabilizing its ligaments and protecting against damaging movements.
+Whether you’re hoping to prevent or treat an ankle injury, this kids ankle brace with laces is a great solution.
+It adds several layers of support to your child’s ankle, stabilizing the ligaments and protecting against damaging movements.

 The ballistic nylon that the pediatric ankle support is constructed of is thin and lightweight, but it is also strong and resistant to wear.
-The figure 8 straps that add another layer of support and protection are also made of this durable, non-stretch nylon.
+Figure 8 straps add another layer of support and protection.
+They are also made of durable, non-stretch nylon.

 The tongue of the children’s ankle brace is made of a softer, more breathable knitted material.
-And the fact that it has a tongue, just like a shoe, makes it much easier to slide on the foot, especially if your child is still dealing with pain or swelling of the ankle.
+And the fact that it has a tongue, just like a shoe, makes it much easier to slide on your child’s foot, especially if they are still dealing with pain or swelling of the ankle.

-A thin elastic panel in the Achilles tendon area at the back of the ankle also gives the support a bit of flexibility that makes it more comfortable to wear during athletic use.
+A thin elastic panel in the Achilles tendon area at the back of the ankle also gives the support a bit of flexibility, which makes it more comfortable to wear during athletic use.
 The panel also makes it easier to pull on the ankle wrap.

 All of the materials used in this figure-eight ankle brace are free of latex.

-The fact that you can tie up this ankle brace is a key feature since it means you can truly customize the fit to your child’s foot and ankle.
+The fact that you can tie up this orthopedic ankle brace is a key feature since it means you can truly customize the fit and amount of compression applied to your child’s foot and ankle.
 A bad fit is a common complaint among parents on the hunt for youth ankle braces.

-The lacing of the ankle braces is really long, which means they can be adjusted to fit many feet and ankle sizes.
-Some adults with very small feet are even able to use the brace.
+The laces are really long, meaning they can be adjusted to fit many feet and ankle sizes.
+Some adults with small feet are even able to use the brace.

-The sizing flexibility also means the lace-up brace can be adjusted for changes in the size of your child’s ankle size due to swelling.
+The sizing flexibility also means the laced brace can be adjusted for changes in the size of your child’s ankle due to swelling.

 Don’t worry about the extra-long nylon laces causing your child to trip—you can cover them with the figure-eight straps.

-The child's ankle support is meant to be worn over a sock, sleeve or leg warmer, but inside a shoe.
-However, some users, such as those in gymnastics, say they prefer wearing the wrap without a sock for an even snugger fit.
+The child's ankle support is meant to be worn over an athletic sock and inside a shoe.
+However, some users, such as those in gymnastics, say they prefer wearing the wrap barefoot, without a sock, for an even snugger fit.

 If your child has larger feet or you worry that he or she will quickly outgrow the brace, you should check out the adult sizes of this support.